PitchConnect/fogis-calendar-phonebook-sync/readme.md

 ```

 This will set up pre-commit hooks to ensure code quality standards are met.
 For more information on our code quality standards, see [docs/code_quality.md](docs/code_quality.md).

+### CI/CD Pipeline

+This project uses a comprehensive CI/CD pipeline with automated testing, code quality checks, and deployment processes.
+For detailed information about the CI/CD pipeline, see [docs/ci_cd.md](docs/ci_cd.md).

 ## License